Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Arthur Winnington-Ingram

-Géza ze Szatmár-Budafalu was according to the author archbishop of Budapest, the author of two prayers who contained the most terrible curses on the enemies.
+was, according to the author, archbishop of Budapest and the author of two prayers which contained the most terrible curses on the enemies.

 Background

-The archbishop is presented as a real person but nothing is known about him apart from what is evident from the text.
-Hans-Peter Laqueur points out that lists of bishops and archbishops in Hungary show no traces of any such person.
-Moreover the Archbishop-seat of Hungary was located in Esztergom, making it even more likely that this person is fictional.
+The archbishop is presented as a real person, but nothing is known about him apart from what is evident from the text.
+Hans-Peter Laqueur points out that lists of bishops and archbishops in Hungary show no trace of any such person.
+Note that the Archbishop's seat of Hungary was located in Esztergom, making it even more likely that this figure is an invention.
 The combination Szatmár and Budafalu is also improbable: the first being a city and county name, the second a village.
-For the record: the archbishop of Esztergom who was also responsible for Budapest was from 1912 onwards János Csernoch (Slovak: Ján Černoch)[b].
+For the record: the archbishop of Esztergom, who was also responsible for Budapest, was from 1912 onwards János Csernoch (Slovak: Ján Černoch)[b].

-A bishop's seat that actually existed was Szatmár-Neméti (now Satu Mare in Romania) so the author may have thrown about some names to create his literary archbishop.
+A bishop's seat that actually existed was Szatmár-Neméti (now Satu Mare in Romania), so the author may have thrown together some names to create his literary archbishop.

 The bishop of London

-1. This version has been refuted by Stuart Bell a.o. who states that the infamous quote comes from a heavily abridged version, published by The Secular Society in the thirties[a].
+1. This version has been refuted by Stuart Bell among others, who states that the infamous quote comes from a heavily abridged version, published by The Secular Society in the thirties[a].

 Tamás Herczeg